 FAQs

-The default UniFi standard password is typically “ubnt” for both username and password.
-This is used only during the initial setup phase and should be changed immediately for security purposes.
+The default UniFi credentials are often ubnt for both the username and password.
+These are intended only for initial setup and should be changed immediately.

 How do I change my UniFi controller password?